northstowekarate/northstowekarate.github.io/etiquette/index.md

 ---
 title: Dojo Etiquette | How to be respectful in the dojo
 layout: base.njk
 description: Being respectful to ourselves and to each other is a vital part of karate.
-We must treat everyone with respect and dignity.
+We must treat everyone with respect.
 Karate begins and ends with courtesy.
 date: "git Last Modified"
 priority: 0.6
 changeFrequency: yearly